terraform-aws-modules/terraform-aws-atlantis/README.md

 1. In order to run terraform commands, the ECS task will need permission to access:
     - your terraform state file
-    - your terraform-managed resources (so that it can inspect them) If necessary, you should include IAM policies granting those permissions in the `policies_arn` list input to the `atlantis` module.
+    - your terraform-managed resources

+    If necessary, you should include IAM policies granting those permissions in the `policies_arn` list input to the `atlantis` module.

 There are a number of additional infrastructure configuration options; see the `atlantis` module [README](blob/master/modules/atlantis/README.md) for details.

 ### Enabling Atlantis for a new repo

 1. Add the repo to the `atlantis_repo_whitelist` list input to the `atlantis` module.
 You can use wildcards here, eg. `"github.com/tophatmonocle/*"`.
 However, you probably want to only enable this for Terraform repos because Atlantis sometimes leaves comments on PRs that don't touch Terraform, including in repos that don't use Terraform at all (this is a [known issue](https://github.com/runatlantis/atlantis/issues/221), unfortunately).

 1. Optionally, add the repo to the [server-side config file](blob/master/server-side-repo-config/repos.json), if you have one.
 This will allow you to define custom apply requirements and/or Atlantis workflows for the repo.
 Check the [Atlantis docs](https://www.runatlantis.io/docs/server-side-repo-config.html) for more description of the configuration options.